On this page

 Accelerated IT programs often allow students to concentrate in high-demand specializations that align with current industry needs.
 The most popular concentrations include cybersecurity, cloud computing, data analytics, and network administration.

-Cybersecurity accelerated programs typically integrate hands-on labs with industry-standard tools like Wireshark, Metasploit, and vulnerability scanners.
+Cybersecurity accelerated programs integrate hands-on labs with industry-standard tools like Wireshark, Metasploit, and vulnerability scanners.
 Top programs include preparation for CompTIA Security+ and CISSP certifications as part of the curriculum.

 - Cybersecurity: Focus on threat detection, incident response, and security architecture